 So last night, Rajo Laurel celebrated his birthday with a first in Philippine fashion industry.
 Together with Saga Events, they revolutionized the industry by staging a virtual show amongst the community quarantine the country is still experiencing.
 It showed a new collection from the fashion designer where unlike a recorded version of a fashion show, it was shot as if the viewer is right there sat front row.
 Except with different backgrounds.

 I expected a show filmed live as it was literally happening.
 Alas, videos of pre-recorded model walks were pieced together, projected online live from the events team’s Facebook page.
-The show aired at 6 pm (10 pm NZ time) in the tropics where the sun sets at 5 pm all year round, the models were walking outside under the blazing sun as though it was 12 noon.
-The opening remarks, however, which seemed to have taken so long (such a typical Filipino event feature) were live.
-The bit of the live show that made it feel like it was really happening as you’re watching it.
+The show aired at 6 pm (10 pm NZ time) in the tropics where the sun sets at 5 pm all year round, but the models were walking outside under the blazing sun as though it was 12 noon.
+The opening remarks were live, however.
+It was the part of the show that I least enjoyed as it was the entirety of the one hour event.
+It was, nonetheless, the bit of the live show that made it feel it was really happening live.
 Fast forward to the actual fashion show, compared to the opening bit, it happened in a snap, almost literally.
 Especially after a brief blip on the connection, which caused me to miss a good chunk of the show’s beginning where most of the individual garments were shown.
 With a triple split-screen effect at the end, it was difficult to catch up on the missed looks.
 However, it did make for an exciting virtual show.

 Now I realize what stimulating, inspiring experience that is missing online.
 While it gave me a sort of feeling of being on front row seat, it however still lacked that packed presence of over-dressed people, alcoholic beverage in hand while feeling the atmosphere of being in with a like-minded crowd.
 Not that bumping into people who you do not know is stimulating and inspiring.
 But for a student, it gives a sense of excitement for the future.
-I must say though, I appreciate seeing the clothes more up close than my past experience of being at the last row where I barely see the models walk amidst heads and shadows of those with a better view.
+I must say though, I appreciate seeing the clothes more up close than when I could barely see the models walk amidst heads and shadows of those with a better view.
 In this way, everyone sees exactly the same view.

 I don’t know if a live recording of a model walking an empty catwalk is ever possible, but having the possibility of showing a new collection online is somewhat interesting, exciting, and cool, too.
 Especially when one can barely afford a ticket to a show, let alone a plane ticket to physically see a show.
 The pieced pre-recorded videos are forgivable given the situation in the country, and, even became a plus as it made for a smooth flowing show and allowed for a show to be produced in just two weeks.
 And I appreciate that I can revisit the show online and feel the same experience of being there when it went live.